natelandau/valentina/user_guide.md

 The Storyteller is the game master, guiding the narrative and controlling non-player characters (NPCs), events, and the overall direction of the game.
 Responsibilities include:

--   **Narrative Control**: Creating and managing Chronicles, chapters, NPCs, and notes.
+-   **Narrative Control**: Creating and managing Campaigns, chapters, NPCs, and notes.
 -   **Game Management**: Rolling dice for NPCs, controlling game flow, and ensuring fair play.
 -   **Player Interaction**: Engaging with players, managing in-game events, and making judgment calls.
 -   **Commands**: Various commands like `/storyteller character create` and `/storyteller roll_traits` are available to manage the game.